Transitioning from Formula to Milk: How-To Guide

 Composition

-Toddler formulas often contain a balance of proteins, fats, carbohydrates, vitamins and minerals tailored to a toddler's nutritional needs.
+Toddler drinks often contain a balance of proteins, fats, carbohydrates, vitamins and minerals tailored to a toddler's nutritional needs.
 The protein and mineral content is lower than infant formula but higher than whole milk.

 Ingredients

-Toddler formulas typically contain added iron, vitamins C, E, and D, and omega-3s.
+Toddler drinks typically contain added iron, vitamins C, E, and D, and omega-3s.
 Some use cow's milk while others use plant-based or alternative milk sources.
 Whole milk is just cow's milk with higher fat content.

 Benefits